Netflix/dgs/docs/generating-code-from-schema.md

 A `GraphQLQueryRequest` can be serialized<!-- http://go/pv --> to JSON and sent<!-- http://go/pv --> to a GraphQL endpoint.
 The following example uses RestTemplate with Metatron.

-!!!caution
-    Don’t forget to set up security groups in Spinnaker!

 ```java
 @Metatron("spinnaker-app-name-goes-here")
 private RestTemplate dgsRestTemplate;